CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_system_io_controller.html.markdown

 ---
+subcategory: "equipment"
 layout: "intersight"
 page_title: "Intersight: intersight_equipment_system_io_controller"
-sidebar_current: "docs-intersight-data-source-equipment-system-io-controller"
 description: |-
   I/O Controller on a chassis which provides the data path to S-series server.
 ---

-# Data Source: intersight_equipment._system_io_controller
+# Data Source: intersight_equipment_system_io_controller
 I/O Controller on a chassis which provides the data path to S-series server.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `chassis_id`:(string) The assigned identifier for a chassis.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `connection_path`:(string) Connection Path identifies the data path available between IOModule and FI.
 * `connection_status`:(string) Connection status identifies the status of data path.
 * `description`:(string) This field gives a brief information on systemIOController.